Last Updated on June 1, 2026

 The image below shows a typical users Pictures folder with the extra large icon view enabled.
 As you can see, it only shows around half of the thumbnail preview image for each folder.

-To use Folder Thumbnail Fix, simply download the zip file and extract it to a folder on your computer.
-Then all you need to do is double click the FolderThumbnailFix.exe file to run the tool.
-You can then choose the thumbnail style on the left to enable the full preview for your icon and if you want to change it back, you can run the tool again and choose the option on the right.
+The software launches a very basic graphical interface.
+You can then choose the thumbnail style on the left to enable the full preview for your icon.
+If you ever want to change it back, you can run the tool again later.
+You would just choose the default folder option located on the right side of the window.

 For additional training resources, check out our online IT training courses.